 United Nations Foundation Malaria Fellowship Program

 Applicants should be enrolled in a degree-granting program in an undergraduate school during the fellowship and have a demonstrated interest in global health, international development, and Jewish social justice values.
+Preference given to Sophomores and Juniors.

-The United Nations Malaria Fellowship Program is a semester-long program which aims to increase awareness about malaria among college students and empower them to act in support of malaria prevention, diagnostics, and treatments - especially in Sub-Saharan Africa.
+The United Nations Malaria Fellowship Program is a year-long program which aims to increase awareness about malaria among college students and empower them to act Jewishly in support of malaria prevention, diagnostics, and treatments - especially in Sub-Saharan Africa.
 UN Foundation Malaria Fellows will work under the Nothing But Nets campaign of the United Nations Foundation and will work in partnership with the Religious Action Center of Reform Judaism.
 The program will incorporate awareness-raising activities, advocacy, and fundraising in support of the UN Foundation’s Nothing But Nets campaign, a global grassroots campaign to raise awareness and funding to fight malaria, a leading cause of death among children in Sub-Saharan Africa.

-Throughout the semester, fellows will also fundraise to help raise awareness and send insecticide-treated mosquito nets to Sub-Saharan Africa.
+Throughout the year, fellows will also fundraise to help raise awareness and send insecticide-treated mosquito nets to Sub-Saharan Africa.
 Fellows will be expected to think creatively and appropriately about what methods they use to achieve each month’s objective with the involvement and support of the Religious Action Center and Nothing But Nets.

 Malaria Fellows should expect to spend 4-7 hours per week on activities related to the fellowship.
 While both the Religious Action Center and Nothing But Nets will offer continued support and guidance throughout the fellowship, individuals will be expected to be self-starting and self-reliant and should feel confident in their own ability to promote messaging, manage people and events, and schedule meetings and other activities.